Trump lambastes Fed's Jerome Powell, says he is raising rates too fast

 President Donald Trump doubled down on his criticism of the Federal Reserve on Tuesday, lambasting the independent agency and expressing frustration with Fed Chairman Jerome Powell.

-"My biggest threat is the Fed," Trump said in an interview with the Fox Business channel.
+"My biggest threat is the Fed," Trump said in an interview with Fox Business.
 "The Fed is raising rates too fast.
 You look at the last inflation numbers, they're very low."

 "I'm not happy with what he's doing because it's going too fast," Trump said of Powell.
 "You look at the last inflation numbers, they're very low."